hacks-manas/FaceDetection/README.md

 ## Requirements

-- Windows C++ package on Visual Studio 15.0.0 or later, G++ or other variant of the standard C++ compiler implementation
+- Windows C++ package on Visual Studio 15.0.0 or later, g++ or other variant of the standard C++ compiler implementation
 - OpenCV 2.0/3.0 (3.0 might differ in implementation, please check documentation provided)
 - Software : Any Operating System that supports OpenCV 2.0 libraries and dependencies, and Environment variables are configured with OpenCV libraries
 - Hardware : As long as the system can run OpenCV without problems the program will execute with ease !